EU bids for greater access to Chinese markets

 ”What is needed to break the deadlock is engagement at high political level and that is what today’s summit will hopefully provide,” a European Commission official said ahead of the meeting.

-The EU has described China as a systemic rival, while insisting it will not be drawn in to the trade war between the United States and Beijing.
-Ahead of the talks, Chinese Premier Li Keqiang said the EU and China were partners more than competitors.
+The EU has described China as a systemic rival, while insisting it would not be drawn in to the trade war between the United States and Beijing.
+Ahead of the talks, Li Keqiang said the EU and China were partners more than competitors.

-Brussels also sees Beijing as a potential ally in its bid to reform the World Trade Organization, which has been largely disabled by obstruction from the US administration of President Donald Trump.
+Brussels also sees Beijing as a potential ally in its bid to reform the World Trade Organisation, which has been largely disabled by obstruction from the US administration of President Donald Trump.